 Being in a boating accident can be traumatic and scary–most people don’t know what to do to get their life back on track.
 We understand how suffering an injury in a boating accident can completely disrupt your life.
 Our office wants you to focus on your recovery while we handle the fight for compensation on your behalf.

 If you or a loved one has been injured on a boat because of another party’s negligence, get the help you need from boating accident attorney Amanda Demanda right away.
 Our entire team is here to help you and your family recover as much compensation as possible so you can move forward in your life.
-Give us a call at (305) 505-1000 to schedule your free consultation regarding your case today.
+Give us a call atto schedule your free consultation regarding your case today.
 Let us learn about your case so we can help you understand your legal options.